Skip to main content

 warning

-When prompted, select your fork of the repository and press Enter.
+When prompted, select your fork of the repository and select Enter.
 Do not select the original Azure-Samples/contoso-air repository.

 You're now ready to deploy the sample application to your AKS cluster.